plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 ### Install

-It is possible to simply include the library (check examples dir), but you should use composer instead.
+It is possible to simply include the library (see example), but you should use composer instead.

 run in terminal: